focus-editor/focus/LOG.md

     - "disable_that_annoying_paste_effect = true"
     - Jump to line on Ctrl+G
     - Log errors into focus-log.txt, focus-log1.txt, ... in release mode
+    - See if memory usage can be improved

 - Finder improvements:
     + While the initial scan is still in progress, display something that says so when the widget opens